Generic name: enasidenib [ EN-a-SID-a-nib ]

 What is Idhifa?

-- Are breastfeeding or plan to breastfeed.
-It is not known if Idhifa passes into your breast milk.
-You should not breastfeed during your treatment and for at least one month after your last dose.
+It is not known whether enasidenib passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while using this medicine, and for at least 1 month after your last dose.

 How should I take Idhifa?